bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 With **daily weight measurements** you have enough samples, but more noise from those factors I mentioned before.

 You can filter out the noise by taking a **moving average** of your daily weight measurements.
 A simple type of moving average you can use is the arithmetic mean of your past weight measurements.
+I like to use the last 14 days of weight data.

 **Example.** ...

-Think of it like a window sliding along your weight data.
+Think of it like a fixed window sliding along your weight data, smoothing out all the bumps and dips.

 Here's a comparison of daily weight measurement data in black plotted against the moving average in red.